Property That Could Have Prevented Cost-Cutting At Grenfell

 “If the council had used its £129m in assets income to renovate Grenfell Tower, rather than to buy up other houses, seventy-two lives could have been stored.
 This forms a part of a photo of gross negligence.
 Those accountable must be held to account.”

-The fire’s circumstances, including how the building works, can also have affected the safety of the 1970s tower block, which is actually the difficulty of a prime public inquiry.
+The fire’s circumstances, including how the building works, can also have affected the safety of the 1970s tower block, which is the difficulty of a prime public inquiry.

 The vital deal connecting the Grenfell Tower renovations’ financing to the £129m made from selling the property is the sale of the Elm Park Garden basements in Chelsea.